timescale/docs/timescaledb/how-to-guides/update-timescaledb/update-timescaledb-2.md

 <highlight type="warning">
-These instructions are only for upgrading TimescaleDB 1.x to TimescaleDB 2.0 If you need to upgrade your existing TimescaleDB to a newer version in the release line (eg. 1.7.2->1.7.4 or 2.1->2.2), please see [Update TimescaleDB](/timescaledb/latest/how-to-guides/update-timescaledb/update-timescaledb/) for general update instructions.
+These instructions are only for upgrading TimescaleDB 1.x to TimescaleDB 2.0 To upgrade your existing TimescaleDB within the same major version (for example, from 1.7.2 to 1.7.4, from 2.1 to 2.2), see [Update TimescaleDB](/timescaledb/latest/how-to-guides/update-timescaledb/update-timescaledb/) for general update instructions.
 </highlight>